Keyboard shortcuts

 Leveraging async and await for Task Parallelism

-Rust's support for asynchronous programming using async and await introduces a powerful toolset for implementing task parallelism.
+Rust’s support for asynchronous programming using async and await introduces a powerful toolset for implementing task parallelism.
 Asynchronous tasks are lightweight and non-blocking, allowing multiple tasks to execute concurrently without consuming dedicated threads.
-Libraries like tokio and async-std enable developers to harness the benefits of asynchronous programming in Rust applications.

 Creating Asynchronous Tasks